mnxn/sys2cyg/README.md

 The recommended usage is to install C libraries from the MSYS2 repository with sys2cyg and compile with the Cygwin MinGW compiler.

+If sys2cyg installs an MSYS2 package that overwrites the files of a Cygwin package, uninstalling the MSYS2 package with sys2cyg may break the functionality of the pre-existing Cygwin package.
+In that case, it will be necessary to repair the Cygwin package with the Cygwin setup utility.
+A few MSYS2 packages that are known to overwrite Cygwin files are `binutils`, `gcc`, `gcc-libs`, `headers`, `windows-default-manifest`, `libwinpthread` and `winpthreads`.

 ## MINGW_TYPE Differences

 Set the `MINGW_TYPE` environmental variable to `32` to use the 32-bit MinGW packages.
 Otherwise, sys2cyg will default to 64-bit packages.